Excerpt from Athens Sanctuary

 Athens Sanctuary

-Both The Eumenides and Oedipus at Colonus have to do with a non-citizen being received into the polis of Athens: in the case of Orestes, in order to find justice, and, in the case of Oedipus, in order to end years of exile and exclusion.
-In the first play Orestes comes to Athens fleeing the Furies who seek vengeance for the matricide he has committed and is provided a jury trial.
-In Oedipus at Colonus, the blind figure of Oedipus who has been guided to Athens by his daughter Antigone, after years of wandering in exile for parricide and incest, is offered sanctuary.
-The emphasis on the importance of respecting the humanity of the non-citizen is clearly relevant to the present time.
-Together the two plays raise questions of alterity and “strangeness,ˮ in so far as these qualities are an ineluctable part of the city and of each citizen.
+The Eumenides and Oedipus at Colonus have to do with a non-citizen being received into the polis of Athens: in the case of Orestes, in order to find justice, and, in the case of Oedipus, in order to end years of exile and exclusion.
+In the first play, Orestes comes to Athens fleeing the Furies who seek vengeance for the matricide he has committed and is provided a jury trial.
+In Oedipus at Colonus, the blind figure of Oedipus, who has been guided to Athens by his daughter Antigone, after years of wandering in exile for parricide and incest, is offered sanctuary.
+Together the two plays raise questions of alterity and “strangeness,ˮ in so far as these qualities are an ineluctable part of any state and of any citizen of any state.

 Theme